btschwartz12/PriceCalc-iOS/README.md

 ### By: Ben Schwartz

+## Welp
+*I just found out that the ViewController file was lost when I transferred this over, and is unrecoverable.
+This is pretty bad, since it is the entire model of the application.
+The UI and meta stuff is still here, but one day I will come back to reimplement the ViewController.
+Sorry :(*

 PriceCalc-iOS is an iOS app that calculates the amount each person owes in a group food order, taking into account taxes and delivery fees.
 This tool is useful for splitting food orders between multiple people and ensuring that each person pays their fair share.